-Moving on to another stop of our "Back to Basics" journey, today I will tell you more about managing your spreadsheets.
+Moving on to another stop of our "Back to Basics" journey, today I will tell you more about managing your spreadsheets when collaborating with others.
 You will learn how to share, move and protect your data in Google Sheets.

-As I've already mentioned in my previous article, the main advantage of Google Sheets is the possibility for several people to work with the tables simultaneously.
+As you may already know from my previous article, the main advantage of Google Sheets is the possibility for several people to work with the tables simultaneously.
 There's no need to email the files or to guess what changes were made by your colleagues anymore.
 All you need to do is share Google Sheets documents and start working.

 How to share Google Sheets files

-- To grant access to your tables, press the Share button at the upper right corner of the Google Sheets web-page and enter the names of those users who will work with the table.
-Decide whether to give the person the rights to edit or comment on the table or only to view the data:
+To grant access to your tables, press the Share button at the upper right corner of the Google Sheets and enter the names of those users who will work with the table.
+Decide whether to give each person the right to edit or comment on the table or only to view the data: Share the data with others.

 How to move Google Spreadsheets

 Saving the files has never been so easy.
 You don't need to do anything special to save the changes anymore.
-Google Sheets saves the data automatically with every change made.
-Let's see how to save the whole document to Google Drive.
+Google Sheets saves the data automatically with every change you make.
+Let's see how to organize your data in Google Drive.

-- Of course, you can also drag and drop the documents in Google Drive as you do in the Windows File Explorer.
+Tip.
+Of course, you can also drag and drop spreadsheets in Drive or make use of the File > Move menu options in the opened file.

-When lots of people have access to your documents, you may want to protect the table, the worksheet or the range of cells.
+When many people access your Google Sheets, you may want to protect the data: certain cells or the entire tab.

 Protect the entire spreadsheet